 When you learn math, you have to understand negative numbers.
-Unlike when you were only learning positive integers, learning the concept of zero and addition and subtraction will allow you to perform complex calculations.
+Unlike when you were learning only positive integers, learning the concept of zero and addition and subtraction will allow you to perform complex calculations.

 So what is the concept of 0 and negative numbers?
 How can we think and calculate positive and negative numbers?